A Step-by-Step Tutorial on Exterior Object Removal

 Learning the Ropes on Object Removal

-This object removal tutorial in real estate photography aims to give you the quick and easy steps to remove the unsightly elements within the image.
+This object removal tutorial in realty editor aims to give you the quick and easy steps to remove the unsightly elements within the image.
 The reality is when the photo shoot happens, we are rarely treated to the ideal state of the property which could be driven by uncontrollable circumstances.
 Nevertheless, image enhancement in real estate photography comes to the rescue to ensure the end goal is still achieved.

 Step 1: Enclose the selection of the object you want removed through the patch tool.